 Automated Clearing House (ACH) payments let you transfer funds directly from your checking account to another bank account.
 This payment network adheres to plenty of security features that keep your banking information safe, such as encryption and the implementation of access controls.

-According to the 2019 How We Will Pay Study, which was a PYMNTS and Visa collaboration, 31 percent of study respondents who own a voice device, like an Amazon Echo or Google Nest, use their device to make purchases.
+According to the 2020 How We Will Pay Study by PYMNTS and Visa, 23 million consumers who own a voice device, like an Amazon Echo or Google Nest, use their device to make purchases while going about their daily routines.
 If you want your voice payments to be more secure, you should set up a credit card with zero fraud liability as your preferred payment method.

 Secure in-person payment methods

 Technology has also made in-person payments more secure than ever, and that’s especially true for those who make payments in person using a mobile device.
 The following in-person payment methods boast increased security features that help protect your personal information.

 Where you once had to swipe your credit card to make an in-person payment, most credit cards today feature EMV chip technology instead of a magnetic strip.
 With EMV technology, the payment terminal reads your card for the unique, encrypted information transmitted by the chip on your card.
 Since the single-use encrypted information is different for each transaction, this technology helps to eliminate counterfeit fraud.